USTA Local Regulations

 If a match is not played due to inclement weather, the following procedures should be followed:

 The home team captain should contact the opposing team captain in two days and offer three (3) possible days and times for rescheduling.
 These offered dates should be within the 14-day rescheduling timeframe.
 The opposing team captain should try to field a team on one of those three offered days of play.
 Notification should be made to the home team within two days of the offering.
 If a rescheduled date is agreed upon, the only reason for not playing on that agreed upon date would be inclement weather.
 Once a date has been agreed upon, the local league coordinator should be notified.
 It is the home captain's responsibility to make court arrangements for rescheduled matches.

 Captains may request the rescheduling of a match due to a conflict with 3 or more player(s) involved in USTA National, USTA Southern, USTA Alabama or a local flight playoff league championship.
 No more positions may be rescheduled than the number of players registered or participating in said championship.
 Eligible players for rescheduled positions are defined as players listed on the championship roster submitted.
-These rescheduled matches must be played either prior to the originally scheduled match or within 14 days of the completion of the championship event.
+These rescheduled matches must be played either prior to the originally scheduled match, or within 14 days of the completion of the championship event, or within 7 days of the last match of the season, or before the published date of the league season whichever comes first.
 If earlier arrangements have not been made, captains needing to reschedule should exercise courtesy and good sportsmanship and notify the opposing captain at least 10 days prior to the scheduled match date about his conflict.
-Consideration will be given to teams/players that do not become aware that they are advancing to a league program event before the 10 day period due to last minute wild card invitation or schedule/reschedule delays,
+Consideration will be given to teams/players that do not become aware that they are advancing to a league program event before the 10-day period due to last minute wild card invitation or schedule/reschedule delays,

 The local league coordinator may administratively reschedule a match.